-A study of the growth of the American city from colonial times to the present era of the megalopolis.
-Attention will be given to the economic, social, political, cultural, racial, and religious tones of urban life.
+A study of the growth of the American city from colonial times to the presentera of the megalopolis.
+Attention will be given to the economic, social, cultural, racial, and religious tones of urban life.

-542. AMERICAN SOCIAL HISTORY TO 1875.
+542. TOPICS IN AMERICAN SOCIAL HISTORY TO 1875.
 (5-0-5)

-A historical examination of major social movements, institutions, and cultural trends in the formative years of the American nation.
+A topical examination of social movements, institutions, and cultural trends in the formative years of the American nation.

-543. AMERICAN SOCIAL HISTORY SINCE 1850.
+543. TOPICS IN AMERICAN SOCIAL HISTORY SINCE 1850.
 (5-0-5)

-A continuation of History 542, with emphasis on the social, cultural, intellectual, and minority responses to the twin themes of industrialization and urbanization.
+An examination of topics relating to the social, cultural, and intellectual responses to the twin themes of industrialization and urbanization.